The Value of Robust Assortment Optimization Under Ranking-based Choice Models

 \TITLE{The Value of Robust Assortment Optimization Under Ranking-based Choice Models}

 \ARTICLEAUTHORS{ \AUTHOR{Bradley Sturt} \AFF{Department of Information and Decision Sciences\\ University of Illinois at Chicago, \EMAIL{bsturt@uic.edu}} }

-\ABSTRACT{ { We study a class of robust assortment optimization problems that was proposed by Farias, Jagabathula, and Shah (2013).
-The goal in this class of problems is to find an assortment that maximizes a firm's worst-case expected revenue under all ranking-based choice models that are consistent with the historical sales data generated by the firm's past assortments.
-Despite its significance in the revenue management literature, this class of robust optimization problems is widely believed to be computationally intractable, and no practical algorithms for solving these problems have been developed thus far.
+\ABSTRACT{ We study a class of robust assortment optimization problems that was proposed by Farias, Jagabathula, and Shah (2013).
+The goal in these problems is to find an assortment that maximizes a firm's worst-case expected revenue under all ranking-based choice models that are consistent with the historical sales data generated by the firm's past assortments.
+We establish for various settings that these robust optimization problems can either be solved in polynomial-time or can be reformulated as compact mixed-integer optimization problems.
+To establish our results, we prove that optimal assortments for these robust optimization problems have a simple structure that is closely related to the structure of revenue-ordered assortments.
+We use our results to show how robust optimization can be used to overcome the risks of estimate-then-optimize and the need for experimentation with ranking-based choice models in the overparameterized regime. \looseness=-1}